TheRipperJhon/BoopSuite/README.md

 # In Progress:

-Creating a window that pops up when you click on a client or access point in the gui that will display more stats.
++ Creating a window that pops up when you click on a client or access point in the gui that will display more stats.

++ Code Fixes will be happening.
+Some parts are poorly written and will soon be updated.

 # License: